UPDATED for 2019-20 Season

 There are no beaches as such, just odds patches of shingle here and there and it is not an area where people tend to swim but kayaking out to explore the bay is most definitely an option – the abandoned resort and beach of Koh Phrao Nok or Koh Sai Khao (white sand island) is about 15 minutes paddle.

-The straight on option brings you out at Ban Vitee Thai, a curious collection of long term bungalows for rent, while the left fork comes to the end of the line at Karang Bay View Resort.
-This Thai style resort with a just a few rooms and restaurant is located in its own sheltered part of the bay with a tiny sandy beach, from which you can both swim and snorkel.
+The straight on option brings you out at Ban Vitee Thai, a nicely located collection of long term bungalows for rent, while the left fork comes to the end of the line at Karang Bay View Resort.
+This Thai style resort with a just a few rooms and restaurant sits in its own sheltered part of the bay with a tiny sandy beach, from which you can both swim and snorkel.

 Long Beach – Salak Khok, Chek Bae and Long Beach